Teev-dev/DateCalculatorPlus/README.md

 ## Development

 This extension is built using HTML, CSS, and JavaScript.
-It uses the following libraries and tools:
+It uses the following libraries:

 - date-fns: For date manipulation and calculations
-- Webpack: For bundling JavaScript files
-- Node.js and npm: For managing dependencies and build processes

 To set up the development environment:

-1. Ensure you have Node.js and npm installed.
+1. Ensure you have Python installed on your system.
 2. Clone the repository and navigate to the project directory.
-3. Run `npm install` to install dependencies.
+3. Run the development server using the command: `python -m http.server 8000`
 4. Make changes to the source files in the `scripts` directory.
-5. Run `npm run build` to bundle the JavaScript files.

 ### Reloading the Extension After Changes

 After making changes to the extension:

-1. Run `npm run build` to update the bundled JavaScript files.
-2. Go to `chrome://extensions/` in your Chrome browser.
+1. Go to `chrome://extensions/` in your Chrome browser.
-3. Find the Date Calculator Plus extension.
+2. Find the Date Calculator Plus extension.
-4. Click the circular refresh icon next to the extension to reload it.
+3. Click the circular refresh icon next to the extension to reload it.
-5. Open the extension popup to see your changes.
+4. Open the extension popup to see your changes.

 ## Contributing